-- Proposals must be submitted through the online system, including invited proposals. - All first-time presenters (full and student members of SBL) must submit the paper to-be-read to the program unit chair(s) during the call for papers period. - All presentations must be new presentations of the scholar's own original work.
+- Proposals must be submitted through the online system, including invited proposals. - As of 2023, first-time presenters (full and student members of SBL) are no longer required to submit paper to-be-read to the program unit chair(s) during the call for papers period. - All presentations must be new presentations of the scholar's own original work.
 In absentia presentations are not typically accepted. - Papers cannot be repeated in other sessions or at other SBL meetings.
 Papers presented at an SBL regional meeting, however, can be presented at a subsequent Annual or International Meeting.